GitxsanimaxName | Witsuwit'en Name | Common Name | Scientific Name |

 Road-stream Crossings

-Road-stream crossings are the most abundant structure type in the watershed, with 48 assessed and modelled crossings located on stream segments with modelled habitat.
-Demographic road crossings (highways, municipal, and paved roads) block 17.6 km of habitat (1% of the total blocked habitat), with 0% of assessed crossings having been identified as barriers to fish passage.
-Resource roads block 17.6 km of habitat (1%), with 0% of assessed crossings have been identified as barriers.
-Significant land use and linear development throughout the valley bottom has disconnected the Bulkley River from important habitat in many tributaries, including Highway 16 which represents one of the main drivers of fragmentation in the watershed (see Table 1).
-The collective experience and input from the planning team resulted in a Medium irreversibility rating due to the technical complexity and resources required to rehabilitate road-stream crossings, though it was noted that this differs considerably between resource roads and highway crossings.
+Road-stream crossings (highways, municipal and paved roads, resource roads) are the most abundant structure type in the watershed.
+Significant land use and linear development throughout the valley bottom has disconnected the Bulkley River from important habitat in many tributaries, including Highway 16 which represents one of the main drivers of fragmentation in the watershed (see Table 6).
+The collective experience and input from the Planning Team resulted in a Medium irreversibility rating due to the technical complexity and resources required to rehabilitate road-stream crossings, though it was noted that this differs considerably between resource roads and highway crossings.

 Rail-stream Crossings

-There are relatively few rail-stream crossings in the watershed (24 crossings on “naturally accessible” waterbodies), but those that exist block significant amounts of habitat (17.6 km or 1% of the total habitat blocked), with more than half of assessed crossings (0%) acting as barriers to anadromous salmonids.
+There are relatively few rail-stream crossings in the watershed, but those that exist block significant amounts of habitat.
 All rail-stream crossings in the watershed are associated with the CN railway running along the Bulkley River.
-With significant financial costs, technical challenges, and stakeholder engagement required with CN to rehabilitate these barriers, the planning team decided on an overall pressure rating of High for this structure type.
+With significant financial costs, technical challenges, and stakeholder engagement with CN required to rehabilitate these barriers, the Planning Team decided on an overall pressure rating of High for this structure type.

 Lateral Barriers